erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/Additional-materials-en.md

 # Useful apps and instructions for Windows on Xiaomi pad 5

-## List of supported apps/games
+### List of supported apps/games
-> This is by no means a comprehensive list, it simply lists apps/games that have been tested by the community [The link can be found here](https://docs.google.com/spreadsheets/d/1XYuoySgYQE0HL573sA-0RGMX7I4lt5rWJuQ8Z8yRJNY/edit?usp=drivesdk)
+This is by no means a comprehensive list, it simply lists apps/games that have been tested by the community [The link can be found here](https://docs.google.com/spreadsheets/d/1XYuoySgYQE0HL573sA-0RGMX7I4lt5rWJuQ8Z8yRJNY/edit?usp=drivesdk)

+You can also find a list of dedicated ARM software [at this link](https://armrepo.ver.lt/)

+#### Finished!

 ## Hide D drive (modem partition)
 > [!NOTE]